Compendium solar spectrum formation: Preamble: on-line format and on-line material

 \section{Preamble: on-line format and on-line material}

-This is a compact graduate-level course on solar spectrum formation.\footnote{Except high-energy spectra, radio spectra, polarization spectra, particle spectra.
+This is a compact graduate-level course on solar spectrum formation.\footnote{Not treated: high-energy spectra, radio spectra, polarization spectra, particle spectra.
 For high-energy radiation start with \citetads{1986rpa..book.....R}.
 For radio diagnostics start with \citetads{2004ASSL..314...71G}; they were treated by P.K.\,Manoharan in this school.
-For polarization (treated by Rohan Eugene Louis and Debi Prasad Choudhary) \citetads{2007insp.book.....D} is a good introduction, \citetads{2004ASSL..307.....L} the comprehensive bible.
+For polarization and spectropolarimetry (treated by Rohan Eugene Louis and Debi Prasad Choudhary) \citetads{2007insp.book.....D} is a clear introduction, \citetads{2004ASSL..307.....L} the bible, C.U.\,Keller's lecture at the \href{https://robrutten.nl/uso-dwingeloo-2009/Home.html}{2009 Dwingeloo school} a summary.
 For high-energy particles see \citetads{2021LNP...978.....R}.
-Neutrinos are largely done (\rrref{endnote}{note:neutrinos}).} It is display-oriented adding many figures to basic equations but for brevity and to avoid repetition this text contains almost no figures and equations itself: instead it links to \href{https://robrutten.nl/Astronomy_course.html}{webposted teaching material} and \href{https://ui.adsabs.harvard.edu}{ADS-accessible} literature.\footnote{Weblinks are blue, internal crosslinks are maroon.
-Acrobat may need web access in Preferences > Trust Manager.
-The suggestion is to open blue links (best in a browser parallel to your pdf reader) till you are blue in the face -- meaning lack of sub-skin scattering ('tis \href{https://robrutten.nl/rrweb/rjr-edu/lectures/rutten_ssf_2020.pdf\#page=116}{all scattering} here) by blood drained \href{https://robrutten.nl/rrweb/rjr-edu/lectures/rutten_ssf_2020.pdf\#page=120} {far from your brain}.} I therefore recommend on-screen reading with web access.\footnote{An off-line or slow-connection alternative is to download my files first, open them in parallel, and use the pdf page number specified in every link.
-This may especially suit \href{https://robrutten.nl/rrweb/rjr-edu/lectures/rutten_ssx_2020.pdf}{SSX} which is the largest -- but this recipe is no good for the many other page and abstract openers.}
+Neutrinos are largely done (\rrref{endnote}{note:neutrinos}).} It is display-oriented adding many figures to basic equations but for brevity and to avoid repetition this text contains only few figures and equations, instead page-linking to webposted \href{https://robrutten.nl/Astronomy_course.html}{teaching material} and \href{https://ui.adsabs.harvard.edu}{open-access publications}.\footnote{Link colors: weblinks are blue, internal crosslinks maroon.
+The suggestion is to open blue items till you are blue in the face -- meaning lack of sub-skin red scattering ('tis all scattering here \SSFpage{116}) because your blood drained too far from your brain \SSFpage{120}.} I therefore recommend computer-screen pdf reading with web access.\footnote{Page opening: weblinks to specific pdf pages (as the SSF ones in the footnote above) should serve the specified page, best in a browser window beside your pdf reader.
+Adobe Acrobat/Reader may need web access in Preferences > Trust Manager.
+The built-in pdf readers of Chrome and Firefox for PCs handle pdf page opening properly but macOS readers and pdf readers for tablet computers may instead hang at the first page.
+With such poor pdf readers you must manually go to the pdf page specified in each page link.
+At slow connection it may be better to first download my files in \rrref{Table}{tab:abbreviations} and open them in parallel.}